r-fogash/WebDebugger/readme.md

 ![](https://img.shields.io/badge/Platform-iOS15-green)

 # Web Debugger
-An app for viwing the RAW HTML code of a web page on iOS.
+An app for viewing the RAW HTML code of a web page on iOS.

 ![](Resources/previrew.gif)